Long before Billy Bob’s Texas declared itself the “world’s largest honky tonk” in 1981, . . .

 The September 22, 1892 Dallas Morning News reported the arrest of a “variety actress” at a Fort Worth honk-a-tonk.

 Folks did not go to honky-tonks to see Gilbert and Sullivan or Tristan and Isolde.
 For example, on April 8, 1894 the Gazette deemed the play “Shattered Idols” to be “trash” fit only for “honk-a-tonk theaters.”

 On June 2, 1897 the Register reported that the city had granted a liquor license to George Bird Holland for his Holland’s Theatre “honk-a-tonk” but had denied a license to John Moore for his Standard Theatre.
 Both theaters were located in the Acre.
-On June 3 the Register editorialized about the unsavoriness of honk-a-tonk theaters in general and Holland’s in particular.
+On June 3 the Register editorialized about the unsavoriness of honk-a-tonk theaters in general and of Holland’s in particular.

 George Holland operated theaters in Fort Worth—in and out of the Acre—for years.
-In 1893 his theater was on 11th Street in the Acre near two Rusk (Commerce) Street “female boarding houses,” which was a euphemism for “brothels.”
+In 1893 his theater was on 11th Street in the Acre near two Rusk (Commerce) Street “female boarding houses” (brothels).

 The honk-a-tonks of the Acre reflected the Acre itself.
 Notwithstanding the Register’s opinion that the Standard Theatre was “spring violets” compared with Holland’s Theatre, these half-dozen clips show the Standard to have been more Venus flytrap than violets.

 A newspaper headline writer is having a good day when he or she can write a headline that contains both honky-tonk and hoochie-coochie.
 All that’s missing is hurdy-gurdy.
 At the state fair grounds in Dallas the sheriff raided “honky-tonk” and “hoochie-coochie” concerns on October 6, 1901 (just two months after the funeral for Reno Defiance at the fair grounds).

 By the new century some honky-tonks, such as John Moore’s Standard Theatre, were calling themselves “vaudeville theatres.”
 Ad is from the 1900 city directory.

 We may never know the exact role that Fort Worth played in the origin of the word honky-tonk and that type of venue, but this much is certain: “When you are sad and lonely and have no place to go, come to see me, Baby, and bring along some dough, and we’ll go . . .”